 Ask any gardener or landscaper this question about planting a weeping willow and you’ll get some varied responses.
 These beautiful trees bring out strong opinions in people!
+There are

 Since ancient times, Weeping Willows have been revered.
 Their flowing forms and fluttering, silver-backed leaves have inspired poetry, music, and art.
 Many of us today have fond childhood memories of a certain neighborhood Weeping Willow—scaling its branches that were made for climbing and holding secret meetings in the space inside its big, protective domed canopy.
+This is why many people entertain the idea of planting a weeping willow in their landscape.

 Others who have had a bad experience with Willows will tell you to plant something else.
 They’re messy trees, they’ll say, or they’ll damage your underground pipes.
 So what’s fact and what’s fiction?
 Here are some commonly held assumptions about Weeping Willows, and what our experience has led us to believe is the truth: